CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Preparing-the-Environment.md

 > * Before clicking on the Upgrade button, you can review the total number of resources you are going to enable Azure Defender on.
 > * You can enable Azure Defender trial for 30-days on a subscriptions only if not previously used.
 > * To enable Azure Defender on a subscription, you must be assigned the role of Subscription Owner, Subscription Contributor, or Security Admin.

+###Summary

+  * In this lab you have completed Enabling Azure Defender.